 South Mumbai is considered to be the ‘happening’ part of the city of Mumbai.
 The locals take pride in the lifestyle, culture and history of their southern hub.

 You can witnesses nightcrawlers swing to their guitar music along the Marine Drive right when the sun starts to set.
-Visiting any of the famous landmarks of this area will escalate your desire to linger there longer.
+Visiting any of the famous Asian landmarks of this area will escalate your desire to linger there longer.

 There is an endless list of popular attractions in South Mumbai itself.
 From Colaba Causeway Market to Khotachiwadi Village, there are numerous shopping opportunities as well.